 Use a frosting bag or knife to frost your cupcakes.
 Or if you are like me, just use a regular old plastic bag.
 I always choose the strongest bags, and I tape the corner before I snip a hole in the end to reinforce the tip so it doesn’t break.
 Sneaky deaky tricks.
 Cupcakes are always best served the day you make the, but still pretty delicious the next day.
 Whether you are a mother or not, I hope you enjoy the cupcakes!

-- Cut 4 teabags open and empty the contents into a small bowl.
+For the cupcakes: cut 4 teabags open and empty the contents into a small bowl.
 If the tea is a fine grind, you are good to go.
-If the tea you are using is has big leaves or is coarser, pulse it in a food processor, blender, or grind in mortar and pestle until it's a finer grind, but not powder.
+If the tea you are using has big leaves or is coarser, pulse it in a food processor, blender, or grind in mortar and pestle until it's a finer grind, but not powder.

 - Add the tea to a large mixing bowl along with all of the dry ingredients: the flour, sugar, baking soda, and salt.
 Mix together.